SongOnWater/KMSunflower_CP/README.md

 ```
 Note: 'Modifier.padding(bottom = Dimens.PaddingLargeX)' should not be missed, it is the answer to ' android:paddingBottom="@dimen/padding_large" ' on Android, or the scrolling effect will not work well.
 ## Image
-There are lots of image loading libraries for Android, such as Glide, some of them even have composable versions,but they don't support multiplanform currently.
+There are lots of image loading libraries for Android, such as Glide, some of them even have composable versions, but they don't support multiplanform currently.
 There is one image loading [compose-imageloader](https://github.com/qdsfdhvh/compose-imageloader) library supporting KMP and it seems the best choice currently.
 Android code:
 ```kotlin
 @OptIn(ExperimentalGlideComposeApi::class)